Riley-Py/UWaterloo-Work/SCI 238/Chapter 13 - Exoplanets The New Science of Distant Worlds/The Nature of Planets Around Other Stars.md

 - Using mass from Doppler and size from transit technique, density can be calculated

 ### Spectrum During Transit
-- Change in spectrum during a transit tellus
+- Change in spectrum during a transit tells us about composition of planet's atmosphere

+### Surface Temperature Map
+- Measuring the change in infrared brig